 You'll need to select other controls to address potential pollutant sources on your site.
-Construction materials, debris, trash, fuel, paint, and stockpiles become pollution sources when it rains.
-Basic pollution prevention practices can significantly reduce the amount of pollution leaving construction sites.
-The following are some simple practices that should be included in the Plan and implemented on site:
+Construction materials, debris, trash, fuel, paint, and stockpiles become pollution

-- Keep potential sources of pollution out of the rain as practicable (e.g., inside a building, covered with plastic or tarps, or sealed tightly in a leak-proof container). • Clearly identify a protected, lined area for concrete truck washouts.
-This area should be located away from streams, storm drain inlets, or ditches and should be cleaned out periodically. - Park, refuel, and maintain vehicles and equipment in one area of the site to minimize the area exposed to possible spills and fuel storage.
+• Clearly identify a protected, lined area for concrete truck washouts.
+This area should be located away from streams, storm drain inlets, or ditches and should be cleaned

+• Park, refuel, and maintain vehicles and equipment in one area of the site to minimize the area exposed to possible spills and fuel storage.
 This area should be well away from streams, storm drain inlets, or ditches.
-Keep spill kits close by and clean up any spills or leaks immediately, including spills on pavement or earthen surfaces. - Practice good housekeeping.
-Keep the construction site free of litter, construction debris, and leaking containers.
-Keep all waste in one area to minimize cleaning. - Never hose down paved surfaces to clean dust, debris, or trash.
+Keep spill kits close by and clean up any spills or leaks immediately, including spills on pavement or earthen surfaces.

+• Never hose down paved surfaces to clean dust, debris, or trash.
 This water could wash directly into storm drains or streams.
-Sweep up materials and dispose of them in - the trash.
-Never bury trash or debris! • Dispose of hazardous materials properly.

-Visit www.epa.gov/npdes/stormwater for more information.

-soil at any given time is a highly effective way to prevent erosion.
+Sweep up materials and dispose of them in sources when it rains.
+Basic pollution prevention practices can significantly reduce the amount of pollution leaving construction sites.
+The following are some simple these areas.
+Phasing your project to minimize the amount of exposed soil at any given time is a highly effective way to prevent erosion.
 Erosion control measures designed to prevent soil from being mobilized include diversions to route stormwater away from exposed soils and stabilization with vegetation, mulch, and geotextiles.
 Sedimentation control measures designed to remove sediment from stormwater or prevent it from leaving the site include silt fences, sediment traps, and diversions.